Coda and SMB readiness — 3P’s

 We also need to send a lot of documents to our customers and partners, so generating PDFs (a wide variety of them) was something we needed badly.
 We started of with a hack of using Google Sheets to generate PDFs.
 A template would be created in GSheets, and the cells to be filled up would be marked.
 These cells would be filled up using scenarios created in Integromat.
 We would then make a HTTP request to export the file as PDF and save it in Airtable from where it would be picked up by another automation and mailed out.
 To my surprise, within 1 year we had around 25 different documents being generated in 100s daily and these automations rarely failed.
 It was only after 2 years when we started reaching GSheet’s limitations of 300 requests per minute.
 Even then we decided not to build something, but switched to DocSpring which allows us to generate PDFs via API calls.
 Creating such a system would have needed months and a team of 3–4 engineers.
 Migration to DocSpring took 1 week.
 Source

-This topic is not so much about processing 100K rows in a doc (which would be great by the way) but more about the speed you feel at your fingertips when working in the doc.
+This topic is not so much about processing 100K rows in a doc (which would be great by the way and I got the confirmation for the great Coda connaisseur Joostmineur that this is possible today — Dec 2022 when I add this comment.) but more about the speed you feel at your fingertips when working in the doc.
 It happens that Coda gets sluggish and not only when the doc grows, also in buttons it happens when you edit formulas and when you execute an action (like building a table with a for example 4000 rows based on calculations — I use to set up a planning.

 Google sheets remains amazingly fast even when filled with 10K rows and more.
 Today we have to find a work around when the execution of a calculation takes more than just a few seconds and this not (always) because of inefficient and or expensive functions, it partly depends on how Coda deals with calculations.
 We can be sure that the Coda team is improving the performance step by step and day by day, however sometimes faster is not fast enough.